Buttonwillow, California: History

 The town was originally called Buena Vista when it was founded in 1895, but the name quickly became Buttonwillow.

 Buttonwillow was named for the buttonbush (Cephalanthus occidentalis).
-A lone buttonbush served as a landmark on an old trans-valley trail and was used by ancient Yokuts Indian as a meeting place, later becoming the site of settlers' stock rodeos.
+A lone buttonbush served as a landmark on an old trans-valley trail and was used by the indigenous Yokuts people as a meeting place, later becoming the site of settlers' stock rodeos.
 The Miller & Lux holdings company eventually established a headquarters and store near the tree.
 This tree is listed as California Historical Landmark No. 492.
 This landmark is now known as the Buttonwillow Tree.